Epigenetic regulation of neurogenesis: Role of HDAC Inhibitors in Promoting Neurogenesis

 Valproic acid (VPA), a broad-spectrum HDAC inhibitor, promotes histone acetylation and gene expression.

 Histone deacetylase inhibitors (HDACi)—such as valproic acid (VPA) and trichostatin A—can enhance adult neurogenesis by blocking HDAC activity, which promotes the differentiation of adult neural progenitor cells.
 In neural stem cells, HDAC1 and HDAC2 work with the transcription factor TLX to suppress genes that limit cell proliferation, including the cell cycle inhibitor P21 and the tumor suppressor Pten.
 This repression supports the self-renewal and proliferation of neural stem cells.
 However, when HDACs are inhibited—such as by VPA, an antiepileptic drug—it can shift neural stem cells toward neuronal differentiation.
-Similar to processes seen in embryonic neurogenesis, VPA can also suppresses glial cell differentiation in adult neural stem cells.
+Similar to processes seen in embryonic neurogenesis, VPA can also suppress glial cell differentiation in adult neural stem cells.
 This effect is likely driven by the upregulation of neuron-specific genes, including neurogenic basic helix-loop-helix (bHLH) transcription factors like NEUROD, NEUROGENIN1, and MATH1.
 While HDAC inhibition can promote neurogenesis, complete loss of HDAC1 and HDAC2 in neural progenitor cells has the opposite effect, potentially preventing proper neuronal differentiation.
 Similarly, their loss in oligodendrocyte progenitor cells disrupts oligodendrocyte formation, highlighting that histone deacetylation plays distinct and essential roles at various stages of neural development.